GoDaddy Website Builder Review - Is GoDaddy Good?

 GoDaddy Website Builder Review - Summary

-- You’ll have a working website in less than five minutes.
-(Yeah, that surprised us as well.)
+- You’ll have a working website in fewer than five minutes.

 - It’s a great tool for those more concerned about the basics and less about endless customization.